Rohit2216/motionless-division-7590/README.md

 ## Signup Page
 -----

 There have no account to first to create the acount.
-There be need to E-mail account  and the mobile no. also then set the strong password  and again re-enter the same password. then click the signup. they also redirect to  login page.
+There be need to E-mail account  and the mobile no. also then set the strong password. then click the signup. they also redirect to  login page.

 ![landing page](https://github.com/Rohit2216/motionless-division-7590/blob/main/Frontend/images/register.png?raw=true "Logo Title Text 1")